History of Port Vale F.C.: 1983–1999: The Rudge era

 Only one change was made to the squad in preparation for the 1990–91 campaign: Irishman Derek Swan coming in from Bohemians for £15,000 on a recommendation.
 The club considered building a new ground at Festival Park, but Bill Bell was 'frightened to death by the cost' and the idea was scrapped.
-The club finished in fifteenth place, Darren Beckford once again the top scorer with 23 goals.
-They then went into a slump which led to their relegation on the final day of the 1991–92 league campaign.
+The club finished in 15th place, with Darren Beckford once again the top scorer with 23 goals.
+They then went into a slump, leading to their relegation on the final day of the 1991–92 league campaign.
 In 1992–93, Vale narrowly missed out on promotion as runners-up to Reading when Bolton Wanderers pipped them on the final day.
 Vale then lost in the play-off final to West Bromwich Albion.

 Vale were able to bounce back with Rudge's next two bargain buys becoming important players.
 Ian Taylor, whom Vale had signed for £15,000 from non-League Moor Green, and Dutch import Robin van der Laan (signed for £80,000) came to the fore.
 With Martin Foyle back fit and experienced Bernie Slaven up front, Vale surged to second place, confirming promotion on the final day with a 3–1 win at Brighton's Goldstone Ground in front of 6,000 travelling fans.
-Vale also notched another FA Cup scalp beating then–Premiership side Southampton 1–0 at Vale Park in a third-round replay.
-Taylor became Rudge's first £1,000,000 sale, when Sheffield Wednesday invested in the midfielder.
+Vale also notched another FA Cup scalp, beating then–Premiership side Southampton 1–0 at Vale Park in a third-round replay.
+Taylor became Rudge's first £1,000,000 sale when Sheffield Wednesday invested in the midfielder.
 The money was spent on bringing Steve Guppy and Gareth Griffiths to the club during the 1994–95 campaign.
-Vale finished seventeenth in 1994–95, avoiding relegation by ten points, and again in spite of the pre-season sale of van der Laan, who Derby bought for £475,000.
+Vale finished 17th in 1994–95, avoiding relegation by ten points, and again despite the pre-season sale of van der Laan, who Derby bought for £475,000.
 Jon McCarthy and Lee Mills also joined before the 1995–96 season began.